 Full-time enrollment is over 500 students, Pre-Kindergarten through 12th grades.

 How many students are in a classroom?

-Our average class size is 17 students.
+Our average class size is 15 students at the Elementary and 17 students at the Jr/Sr High.
 This allows for lots of individualized attention so that every child achieves their ultimate potential.

 Does FRCS offer before and after school childcare?

 Yes.
 We offer an after school program for students in our Early Childhood Education (ECE) program and one for students grades 1-6.

 All students enrolled for kindergarten at Front Range Christian must turn five prior to September 1 of the upcoming school year.
 We conduct screenings to determine the readiness of all kinder applicants.